mkiroshdz/mkiroshdz/README.md

 ## About me

 - 👋 My name is Monica and my pronouns are She/Her.
-- 🔭 I'm a ruby backend developer
+- 🔭 I'm a ruby backend developer, videogames lover and cat mom.
-- 🎮 I love videogames
 - 📫 You can reach me by email: mkiroshdz@gmail.com

 ## 🔭 Interested on learning about